Alternatives to GitHub Actions runners

 Warpbuild offers runners 2x cheaper.
 This is a third-party service.
 You need to give access to your source code and they are managing the runners.

 Since July 2024 they also introduced an option to spawn runners in your own AWS account (BYOC).
-Runners start slower there (~60s depending on configuration), and you still need to trust them to not mess up with your workflow jobs, since the orchestration and registration of runners against GitHub is still handled by Warpbuild.
+Runners start slower there (~60s depending on configuration), and you are still reliant on their centralized service to orchestrate the runner launches.

 Buildjet